-(a) The policy liabilities have been valued during the last financial year in respect of policies issued under the Long Term Insurance business by the Company, in accordance with the solvency rules and accepted actuarial practice, including selection of appropriate valuation assumptions and methods.
-It is the Company's policy to have independent Actuarial Valuation every two years and at 30 June 2023, management is of the opinion that the insurance fund is still adequate based on operations experience.
+(a) The policy liabilities have been valued as at 30 June 2022 in respect of policies issued under the Long Term Insurance Business by the Company, in accordance with the solvency rules and accepted actuarial practice, including selection of appropriate valuation assumptions and methods.
+It is the Company's policy to have independent Actuarial Valuation every two years and at 30 June 2022, management is of the opinion that the insurance fund is adequate.

-The valuation of the Decreasing Term Assurance book of business was performed based on the Insurance Act 2005 using the Gross Premium Valuation Method.
+The valuation of the Decreasing Term Assurance book of business was performed based on the Insurance Act 2005 using the Gross Premium valuation method.
 The reserves were established by discounting the future expected claims and expenses, less the future office premiums on a policy-by-policy basis.